 - 4.1.
 We recognise that a child who is abused or witnesses violence may find it difficult to develop and maintain a sense of self-worth.
 We recognise that a child in these circumstances may feel helpless and humiliated.
-We recognise that a child may feel self-blame. - 4.2.
-We recognise that the school may provide the only stability in the lives of children who have been abused or who are at risk of harm. - 4.3.
-We accept that research shows that the behaviour of a child in these circumstances may range from that which is perceived to be normal to aggressive or withdrawn. - 4.4.
-Our school will support all pupils by:
+We recognise that a child may feel self-blame - 4.2.
+We recognise that the school may provide the only stability in the lives of children who have been abused or who are at risk of harm.

-- 4.4.1.
+- 4.3.
+We accept the behaviour of a child in these circumstances may range from that which is perceived to be 'normal'.e.g - Difficulty concentrating and not performing as well in school - Becoming withdrawn - Mood or bheaviour changes seen - Tiredness - Mental health needs - Self-harming - Risk taking behaviour - Using drugs or alcohol - 4.4.
+Our school will support all pupils by: - 4.4.1.
 Encouraging self-esteem and self-assertiveness whilst not condoning aggression or bullying. - 4.4.2.
 Promoting a caring, safe and positive environment within the school. - 4.4.3.
-Liaising and working together with all other support services and those agencies involved in the safeguarding of children. - 4.4.4.
-Notifying Children's Social Care if there is a significant concern. - 4.4.5.
+Having a clear reporting system in place where children know of a trusted adult that they can report concerns to including peer on peer abuse. - 4.4.4.
+Liaising and working together with all other support services and those agencies involved in the safeguarding of children. - 4.4.5.
+Notifying Children's Social Care if there is a significant concern. - 4.4.6.
 Providing continuing support to a pupil about whom there have been concerns who leaves the school by ensuring that appropriate information is forwarded under confidential cover to the pupils' new school.
 A covering letter with a returns slip confirming receipt is requested and followed up. - 4.5.
 Our school will complete a Vulnerable Children's Audit in the autumn term and update this throughout the year, to best identify those students most likely to need additional support in or out of school.
-This audit will also indicate those requiring first day calling via the attendance officer due to their vulnerability [4 and 5\ pupils]. - 4.6.
+This audit will also indicate those requiring first day calling via the attendance officer due to their vulnerability [4 and 5 pupils]. - 4.6.
 All staff have regular training and/or updates and will be aware of the process required to refer a child to Children's Social Care.